Men's Singles

 Wang Chang & Liang Wei Keng v Kim Astrup & Anders Skaarup Rasumussen

-With both Chinese players opting for Astrox 77 Pro and Astrox 100zz Kurenai rackets and Power Cushion Comfort Z3 shoes, they bring a combination of power and comfort to the court.
-Thailand and Indian Open winners, it’s been title or nothing for them this year.
+With both Chinese players opting for Astrox 77 Pro and Astrox 100zz Kurenai rackets and Power Cushion Comfort Z3 shoes, they bring a combination of power and adaptability to the court.
+Having won both Thailand and Indian Opens, it’s been a strong year for the pair so far.

-Meanwhile, the Danish 11th seeds stunned Malaysia’s Ong Yew Sin & Teo Ee Yi and world number two Rankireddy and Shetty on the way to the semi-finals, cheered on by their home fans.
+Meanwhile, Astrup and Rasumussen, the Danish 11th seeds, stunned Malaysia’s Ong Yew Sin & Teo Ee Yi and world number two Rankireddy and Shetty on the way to the semi-finals, cheered on by their gleeful home fans.

 Our winners: Wang Chang & Liang Wei Keng.
-China are out of the men’s singles, have an outside chance in the women’s, but in doubles they’re guaranteed finalists in both men’s and women’s, and this is going to be one of potentially three golds.
+China are out of the men’s singles, have an outside chance in the women’s, but in doubles they are likely finalists in both men’s and women’s.

 Aaron Chia & Soh Wooi Yik v Kang Min Hyuk & Seo Seung Jae

-Chia's Arcsaber 11 Pro and Yik's Astrox 88D Pro along with Exbolt 65 and BG65TI strings offer a balanced approach.
-They have been consistent performers, and their well-chosen equipment could enhance their chances.
-The current champions, made history last year, but can they defend their title?
+Chia's Arcsaber 11 Pro and Yik's Astrox 88D Pro along with Exbolt 65 and BG65TI strings they use offer a balanced approach.
+They have been consistent performers, and their well-chosen equipment could certainly help their chances.
+The current champions made history last year, but will they manage to defend their title?

-Kang Min Hyuk & Seo Seung Jae use Astrox 88D Pro and Nanoflare 700 rackets respectively, both with BG80 strings, and this combination has proven to be adaptable and resilient.
-Their diverse skill set and equipment may pay dividends.
-They won the Australian Open just a few weeks ago to warm up for this, so are in hot form.
+Kang Min Hyuk & Seo Seung Jae use Astrox 88D Pro and Nanoflare 700 rackets respectively, both with BG80 strings.
+This combination has proven to be adaptable and resilient.
+Their diverse skill set and equipment could pay dividends.
+They won the Australian Open just a few weeks ago to warm up for this, so they are in good form.

 Our winners: Hard not to pick Aaron Chia & Soh Wooi Yik.
-They’ve been in insane form this week, pulling off victories in tricky matches despite their favourable seeding, they beat the olympic champions and China’s incredible Liu Yu Chen on their way here, but interestingly enough these two pairs have never played each other.
+They’ve been in excellent form this week, pulling off victories in tricky matches despite their favourable seeding.
+They beat the Olympic champions and China’s incredible Liu Yu Chen on their way here, but interestingly enough these two pairs have never played each other.

 Women's Doubles